chaynik-kun/mizu/README.md

 Before making large architectural changes, please open an Issue first so the approach can be discussed.

-## 🐛 Bug reports
+## 🐛 Bug Reports

-When reporting a playback-related bug, please include when possible:
+When reporting a playback-related bug, please include, when possible:

 * Android version
 * Device model